Click here to call us +61 2 9929 0226

 “A little knowledge is a dangerous thing.”

-Many believe that simply providing a defects report or notifying the builder or developer within the limitation period, is enough to protect their legal rights.
+However, a common and potentially costly misconception remains: many owners believe that providing a defects report or notifying the builder or developer within that period is enough to preserve their statutory rights.

 Unfortunately, this is not the case.

-To preserve an owners corporation’s rights, legal proceedings must be commenced within the applicable limitation period.
+In order to protect an owners corporation’s rights, legal proceedings must be commenced before the applicable limitation period expires.

 Understanding Statutory Warranties

-Under the Home Building Act 1989 (NSW), builders and developers provide statutory warranties in relation to residential building work.
+Under the Act, builders and developers provide statutory warranties in relation to residential building work.
 These warranties broadly guarantee that the works:

 • Were performed with due care and skill